utdata/rwd-mastery-assignments/census-county-populations/rubric-gs.md

 # Rubric for Google Sheets assignment

 The goal here is to find which counties in Texas have the highest population of a specific race.
-To do this, you'll need to create columns that find the percentage of the total for each race, then or sort by those columns to find the answers and write them out on a new sheet.
+To do this, you'll need to create columns that find the percentage of the total for each race, then sort by those columns to find the answers and write them out on a new sheet.

 > Note that the margin of error columns have been removed from this dataset for clarity and ease.
 This is not normal practice, and we'll talk about it in class.